wcerfgba/moneylab-nft-essay/nft-bad.md

-rather than creating a valuable public domain of our shared cultural heritage, art has been commodified, and artists are forced to compete for funding and recognition. art and artistic processes are being forced to fit into preconceived notions of value,
+rather than creating a valuable public domain of our shared cultural heritage, art has been commodified, and artists are forced to compete for funding and recognition. art and artistic processes are being forced to fit into preconceived notions of value, in place of the development of new systems which reward artists for their contributions to society.